 Saving honeybees through healthy hive stewardship

-The Honeybee Conservancy at Rodale Institute was started in 2012 in response to the major health problems that have decimated the honeybee population in North America.
+The Honeybee Conservancy at Rodale Institute began in 2012 in response to the major health problems that have decimated the honeybee population in North America.
 Colony collapse disorder (CCD) still results in a 30% death rate every winter for these valuable pollinators with no answer in sight.
-We believe that individual honeybee stewards are one of the solutions to this problem.

 Due to this past winter’s losses, it was a struggle to the build our apiary.
 This spring, new Langstroth hives were built to provide a home for ten, superior genetic Russian bee colonies.
 These bees were provided by Champlain Valley Bees and Queens, in Vermont, a treatment-free apiary for the past twenty years.

 With new hives and colonies, the goal is to build up the apiary.
 Grafting and rearing queens from superior genetics and making splits to larger colonies, ultimately expanding the apiary and growing a large, strong amount of bees.

 In the future, we plan to have proven genetics that have survived varroa mites without any treatments.
 Those superior genetics will then be propagated over the following winter.
 As our apiary grows and bees are continuing to overwinter and surge for the next several years, we can then preform valid research on our colonies, in hopes to determine the cause of CCD.
 One day, we hope to sell organically raised, treatment-free bees as well as treatment-free honey to our audience.

 Check the calendar for the next Honeybee Conservancy Training Course

 We’re looking for a volunteer to work closely with Rodale Institute’s Beekeeper!

 Landscaping possible hive locations

 More than a year’s experience working with honeybees

 Flexible schedule - willing to volunteer late hours